SoumyaDey1994/DSA/Round5/Readme.md

 45. Count and Say - countAndSay(n) is obtained by describing the previous term (countAndSay(n-1))
 46. Minimum Window Substring - Return smallest substring of s that contains all characters of t.

+### 15/08/2025
+47. Efficient Janitor Problem - Find the minimum number of trips required to move all the garbage bags
+48. Rotation count of a sorted array - Identify How Many Times a Sorted Array is Rotated

+49. Word Ladder Problem - Given two words, beginWord and endWord, and a wordList, goal is to transform beginWord into endWord by changing only one letter at a time
+50. Unique Paths (Robot Grid Path Count)

 ### Tobe Done

 using the format "count of digit + digit itself".